 Conclusion: This paper describes the common aetiological aspects and shared risk factors of hair loss and chronic lifestyle disorders e.g. insulin resistance syndromes.
 It appears that Androgenetic Alopecia is an independent risk factor for metabolic syndrome and coronary artery disease, given the fact that insulin resistance and inflammation can negatively affect the normal homeostasis of the hair follicle.
-Being aware of such an association signifies the importance of implementing a multidisciplinary approach towards diagnosis and treatment of hair loss.
-With its unique anti-inflammatory and hair regrowth properties, Proteoglycan Replacement Therapy (using Nourkrin® with Marilex®) provides an additional dimension to the management of hair loss co-occurred with insulin resistance syndromes.
+Being aware of such an association justifies the importance of implementing a multidisciplinary approach towards diagnosis and treatment of hair loss.
+With its unique anti-inflammatory and hair regrowth properties, Proteoglycan Replacement Therapy (using Nourkrin® with Marilex®) provides an additional dimension to the management of hair loss accompanied by insulin resistance syndromes.
 Effective treatment of hair loss by Proteoglycan Replacement Therapy also contributes to alleviating psychological stress, which can aggravate both of these associated conditions.

 Thom E, Wadstein J, Kingsley DH, Thom EW

 Conclusion: This is an update to the former review published in 2017 that further elaborates on the underlying mechanisms behind a close association between hair loss and insulin resistance syndromes based on the latest published literature.
 In this paper, the authors explain how hyperinsulinemia may contribute to the pathogenesis of hair loss and that this association is stronger in women with Female Pattern Hair Loss than in men.
 Special prominence has been put on the role of proteoglycans in reversing the pathological changes that metabolic disturbances and hormonal dysregulations can cause to the hair follicles.